-Physics Part 2: Waves is a continuation of Intro to Physics (Part 1).
+Our Physics Homeschool Curriculum Part 2: Waves is a continuation of Intro to Physics (Part 1).
 Unless you already have some physics background, we suggest taking that course first before moving on to Physics Part 2.

-Physics Part 2: Waves has an entirely new set of 5 topics relating to waves and flow.
+Physics Part 2: Waves has an entirely new set of 5 topics relating to conceptual physics for homeschool covering waves and flow.
 We’ll be discussing a lot about how liquids and gasses move, and how moving solids might not be as solid as you think!
 We’ll investigate the physics of lots of common, everyday examples like flowing water, springs, heat, light, electromagnetic radiation (EM waves), the weather, and, of course, ocean waves and tides.

 Videos Included: The video solutions for the worksheets include 25 videos (2.5 hours total).